Nakhon Phanom province: History

 The name Nakhon Phanom, meaning 'city of mountains', was given to the city by King Rama I. There are no mountains within Nakhon Phanom itself, the limestone mountains being concentrated in the city of Thakhek in Laos on the other side of the Mekong River.
 Nakhon Phanom is more accurately described as a city where mountains can be seen.

 During the 12th century, the area was a kingdom called the Kingdom of Sikhottaboon, but the kingdom went into decline and fell under Khmer rule in the 1500s.
+The Urangkhathat chronicle calls it Si Khotamo, Si Khotrabun or Si Khotrabong.
+Mueang Khotrabong appears in the Ayutthaya Palace Law among the towns sending gold and silver flowers to the capital, which Sujit Wongthes reads as showing that the polity was real and had by then declined to a town.
 In 1766, the city of Marukhanakhon was moved across the Mekong river to its present site on the Thai side.
 The town was again moved to its present site and was called Nakhon Buri Ratchathani until renamed by King Rama I to its present name.

 The area had been long settled by Lao people and belonged to the Lan Xang Kingdom.
 After it came under the control of the Kingdom of Ayutthaya, the population remained predominantly Lao speaking.
 At first it was known as Si Khottrabun, and during the reign of King Rama I was called Marukkhanakhon.